Minimax Statistical Estimation under Wasserstein Contamination: Simulations

 \section{Simulations}

-To evaluate our theoretical results, we perform simulations to empirically calculate the minimax risk.
-For all simulations, we repeat our results over $5000$ trials and report the mean value We provide all code to replicate our experiments at: \url{https://github.com/patrickrchao/Distribution-Shift-Experiments}.
+To evaluate our theoretical results, we perform simulations to empirically approximate the minimax risk.
+For all simulations, we repeat our results over $5000$ trials and report the mean value.
+We provide all code to replicate our experiments at: \url{https://github.com/patrickrchao/Distribution-Shift-Experiments}.

-Since the minimax risk is defined as the infimum over estimators and the supremum over distribution shifts, we rarely know the optimal estimators and distribution shifts.
-Therefore, for each statistical problem, our experiments consider a set of estimators $\htheta_1,\htheta_2,\ldots,\htheta_{m}$ and a set of perturbation distributions $\nu_1,\nu_2,\ldots,\nu_{l}$ for a perturbation level $\ep$.
+In situations where we do not know the minimax optimal estimators and contaminations, we consider a set of estimators $\htheta_1,\htheta_2,\ldots,\htheta_{m}$ and a set of perturbation distributions $\nu_1,\nu_2,\ldots,\nu_{l}$ for a perturbation level $\ep$.
 We compute an empirical loss $\ell_{i,j}=\cL(\htheta_i,\nu_j)$, averaged over the $5000$ trials, for each pair of estimator and perturbation.
 We then plot $\min_{i} \max_j \ell_{i,j}$, as an approximation to the minimax risk.
-We consider a wide variety of perturbations and estimators to attempt to adequately capture the minimax risk.
+We consider a variety of perturbations and estimators to attempt to adequately capture the minimax risk.

 For the following sections, we provide the specific hyperparameters chosen, e.g., the dimension $p$, and the list of estimators and perturbations evaluated.
-We represent each perturbation in the form of the perturbed value $X_i'=f(X_i,\theta)$ where $\EE{\|X_i'-X_i\|_2^2}\le \ep^2$, e.g., $X_i'=X_i+\ep \delta$.
-Further, we let $e_1$ be the first standard basis vector, with the value equal to unity in the first index and zeros otherwise, and let $1_p\in\R^p$ be the vector comprised of ones in every entry.
+Choosing $r = q = 2$, we represent each perturbation in the form of the perturbed value $X_i'=f(X_i,\theta)$ where $\mathbb{E}{\|X_i'-X_i\|_2^2}\le \ep^2$, e.g., $X_i'=X_i+\ep \delta$.
+Further, we let $e_1$ be the first standard basis vector, with the value equal to unity in the first index and zeros otherwise.